-Representatives from the Board of Directors will form a Compliance Committee to ensure that the requirements of the Equality Bill and the Terms and Conditions of this Equality Statement are being adhered to and to monitor and evaluate the interpretation of these documents.
+Representatives from the Board of Directors will form a Compliance Committee to ensure that the requirements of the Equality Act 2010 and any statutory modifications thereof and the Terms of this Equality Policy are being adhered to and to monitor and evaluate the interpretation of these documents.

-The Company Chairman shall review the Compliance Committee Reports on an annual basis, to establish progress against aims and ensure the Statement and Policy remain appropriate and effective.
+The Board shall review the Compliance Committee Reports on an annual basis, to establish progress against aims and ensure the Statement and Policy remain appropriate and effective.

-shall report directly to the Board of Directors with whom overall responsibility for ensuring adherence to the Equality Bill and the Terms and Conditions of this Equality Statement rests.
+Shall report directly to the Board of Directors with whom overall responsibility for ensuring adherence to the Equality Bill and the Terms of this Equality Policy rests

-should identify areas and processes for change where necessary and make reasonable adjustments to this Statement of Intent and the Equality Policy as required.
+Will identify areas and processes for change where necessary and make reasonable adjustments to this Statement of Intent and the Equality Policy as required

-should record their reasonable conclusions and track progress to completion of any changes they recommend in consideration of the Act.
+Will record their reasonable conclusions and track progress to completion of any changes they recommend in consideration of the Act

 If any dispute arises in connection with this Policy, the parties will attempt to settle by mediation in accordance with the Mediation Procedure of the National Golf Club's Advisory Association [NGCAA].
 Unless otherwise agreed between the parties, the mediator will be nominated by the Chairman of the NGCAA.
 To initiate the mediation, a party must give notice in writing ['ADR Notice'] to the other party or parties to the dispute requesting a mediation.
 A copy of the request should be sent to the NGCAA.
 The mediation will start not later than 56 days after the date of the ADR Notice.
 The commencement of the mediation will not prevent the parties commencing or continuing court proceedings or arbitration.